Alpenglow over Marriott Basin, Coast Mountains British Columbia

 Evening Photography at Marriott Basin

-Upon arriving at the hut, settling in, and quenching our thirst with some hot drinks, it was time to scout out nearby photo locations.
-When we started out earlier in the day the sun was shining in a blue sky with a few wisps of high altitude clouds.
+Upon arriving at the hut, settling in, and quenching our thirst with hot drinks, it was time to scout out nearby photo locations.
+When we started earlier in the day the sun was shining in a blue sky with a few wisps of high-altitude clouds.
 However by the time we arrived at the hut clouds had moved in, turning the sky a solid grey.
-Fortunately within a few minutes of checking out possible locations, the sun broke briefly through the clouds.
-The surrounding peaks were tasking on a warm glow, and I knew that it was time to get to work.
+Fortunately, within a few minutes of checking out possible locations, the sun broke briefly through the clouds.
+The surrounding peaks were wearing a warm glow, and I knew it was time to get to work.
 I quickly managed to find a knoll close by that afforded an unobstructed view of the basin and peaks with some good foreground material to work with.

 After setting up the first few photos it became apparent that the clouds were beginning to dissipate to create all the elements for an epic sunset and alpenglow.
 I quickly got into the zone and worked hard at composing as many different images as possible.
-Considering all the cloudless smoke hazed locations I experienced last August and September this was payback time in a big way!
+Considering all the cloudless smoke-hazed locations I experienced last August and September this was payback time in a big way!

 Backcountry ski touring in Upper Marriott Basin in winter, Coast Mountains British ColumbiaMarriott Basin ski touring 50336 Purchase